ianrae/twixt/README.md

 Validation is code-based, not annotation-based.

-## Controllers and Views
+## Views
 Use twixt objects in your controllers.
-The view renders the value field in the normal way.
+The view renders each value field in the normal way.
-For example, if the twixt form had a StringValue field named <b>name</b>, render it like this:
+For example, if the twixt form had a StringValue field named <b>name</b>, render it in the form like this:

     @inputText(sampleForm("name"))

 ## Automatic CRUD Controllers with play-crud
 Twixt integrates with play-crud (https://github.com/hakandilek/play2-crud) to provide automatic CRUD.
+Play2-crud creates controllers automatically for any model derived from its *BasicModel* class.

+Play2-crud can be used to give your application CRUD abilities, or you can integrate Twixt with Play2-crud.
 This can be done in two ways.

 ### Dynamic CRUD
 The simplest approach is to create a controller based on DynamicTwixtController, telling it which model and twixt to use.
-This controller standard CRUD actions (index, newForm, create, edit, update, show, and index), and views for each.
+This controller defines standard CRUD actions (index, newForm, create, edit, update, show, and index), and views for each.
+You may override the views.
-The model must derive from BasicModel.

 ### Custom Controller and View
 To extend or customize, create a controller class based on TwixtController.
 It defines the same CRUD actions as DynamicTwixtController.